senpathi/printy/README.md

 import "github.com/senpathi/printy"

 func main() {
-	str := `This is a sample string to print in senpathi/printy` printy.PrintInTriangle(str)
+	str := `This is a sample string to print in senpathi/printy Triangle` printy.PrintInTriangle(str)
 }
 ```